 Government Agencies & Social Service Providers

-The Little Warriors Be Brave Ranch is the only intensive, long-term, multi-modal program in Canada that focuses exclusively on the treatment of child sexual abuse.
+The Little Warriors Be Brave Ranch is an intensive, long-term, multi-modal, trauma informed treatment centre in Canada that focuses exclusively on the treatment of child sexual abuse.

 As a member of a government agency or as a provider of a social service, you are undoubtedly aware of the devastating prevalence and long-term impacts of child sexual assault.
 Working together, we can help child sexual abuse survivors access the support they need to flourish into happy, healthy adults.

 If you are considering referring a child to the Be Brave Ranch, we have outlined some comprehensive information on the treatment that we provide.
 While a parent or primary caregiver is responsible for child enrollment, we appreciate the valuable role you play in educating parents on their available treatment options.
 If you have any additional questions that are not addressed below, please refer to our FAQ section or email us at firstname.lastname@example.org.

 Who Can Apply

 The Be Brave Ranch is a treatment facility that focuses exclusively on sexually abused children (boys and girls) who are between the ages of eight and 12.
 Girls from the ages of 13-16 are now being accepted into our program and can apply.